 Diversity Scholarship Match

-SLIM will match up to $20,0000 total per academic year in scholarships dispersed to current SLIM MLS students from scholarship funds offered by the following American Library Association offices and ethnic affiliates:
+As funds permit, SLIM will match up to $20,0000 total per academic year in scholarships dispersed to current SLIM MLS students from scholarship funds offered by the following American Library Association offices and ethnic affiliates:

 * American Library Association Office for Diversity

 * Asian Pacific American Library Association (APALA)

 * American Indian Library Association (AILA)